 The Core Activities of a CSEI

-Establishing the Core of an CSEI
+Establishing the Core Activities of an CSEI

 The creation of an CSEI begins with developing a stable core that can coordinate both internal and external interactions with the wider ecosystem of structures and actors.
 A fundamental early step is defining the governance model: determining who is committed to the collaboration, how accountability will be practiced, and which decision‑making structures are necessary.
 It is equally important to clarify the financial framework—whether funding is available for core activities and how that funding should be allocated to ensure it is used effectively by the actors involved.